Q. Are your dog sledding trips for experienced mushers only?

 Q. What other activities are available as part of a dog sledding package?

 A. All trips can be customized to add additional days for skiing, cross-country skiing, or snowshoeing.
 Jon is a semi-professional photographer and is also happy to support people interested in photography.
+Recently we took artists out on a custom five day trip at Wonder Lake.
 Read about some of our guests’ dog sledding experiences!